 You can contribute to your spouse’s super if your spouse is:

-- under 65 years of age, or
+- under 67 years of age, or

 If your spouse isn’t already an Intrust Super member, why not ask them to join and enjoy all the benefits of being an Intrust Super member?
 They’ll have their own Intrust Super account that they can contribute to, and may even be able to ask their employer to pay their contributions into the fund.
 They can also rollover any other superannuation accounts they may have into Intrust Super, making their superannuation easier to manage and possibly saving themselves fees.
 Remember to check any exit fees and changes to insurance cover before closing any accounts.

-- Opening an account for your spouse also means they can become eligible for insurance cover through the fund at our very competitive rates.
+Opening an account for your spouse also means they can become eligible for insurance cover through the fund at our very competitive rates.
 You can read more about our insurance options here.